 The recent growth of eCommerce should be a wake-up call to investors to acquire properties that will combine the best that brick-and-mortar stores and eCommerce sites offer.

 CRE businesses can start by offering spaces for pickup stops and delivery points.
 Beauty salons, spas, and restaurants will also attract customers, especially after pandemic restrictions cease.

 Despite a bumpy start, the CRE industry is poised to recover and grow as companies balance their need for on-site personnel and work-from-home staff.
 As remote work and outsourcing become the norms, employees and workers are also considering migration opportunities to less expensive cities and towns.

 Investors and real estate firms remain optimistic about 2022, even if some marketing firms continue to focus on retrofitting properties and repurposing workspaces to maximize their value, instead of exploring the use of new technologies and CRE software.

 Many CRE marketing companies are also considering environmental and sustainability demands and other social issues, such as diversity and inclusion, in their targeting strategies.

 CRE software and CRM systems will make the CRE industry more efficient and dependable.
 In addition, analytics and ML (machine learning) will contribute to the efficiency of agents and brokers, while qualitative analysis will make trend and property value forecasting more reliable.

 Commercial real estate marketing is reaching new heights, thanks to increased digital technology usage.
 However, some real estate agencies and firms are slow to accept these changes, even though they are starting to realize their value.

-Contact ELK for a free website audit for your commercial real estate organization.
+Contact Us at elk marketing for a free website audit for your commercial real estate organization.